-Bacs payments is what larger companies use to make bank payments.
+Bacs is usual the method by which larger companies in the UK make bank payments.
 It is often confusing for smaller companies who aren’t yet signed up with Bacs.
-As a regular Xero user you likely have encountered Bacs payment files when running payroll, or when making a batch payment.
+As a regular Xero user you likely have encountered Bacs payment files when running payroll, or when making a batch supplier payment.

 Regardless of which banking system or Bacs provider you are using, you will need to store your employee and supplier bank account details in Xero.